sebwylleman/CV/README.md

 As a software engineer, I'm thrilled about the endless opportunities to explore and experiment with my passion for culinary arts.
 I mean, who knows what kind of amazing product I could build that would combine my love of food with the latest tech?
 And, even better, I can connect with others who share my interests and collaborate to make something truly amazing.

 So, if you're looking for someone with a unique blend of skills and interests, look no further.
 I'm ready to bring my passion for software engineering and culinary arts to the table and build something truly extraordinary.
-If you would like to read more about my journey, [click here](https://twitter.com/SebJWylleman) to read about my day to day tech journal!
+If you would like to read more about my journey, [click here](https://twitter.com/SebJWylleman) to read about my day to day tech journal.

 ## Projects